 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less- Than- Significant Impact No Impact IV.
-Bio ological Resources.
-Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special- status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, or regulations or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service? c) Have a substantial adverse effect on state or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+Biological Resources.
+Wou Would the project: a) Have a substantial adverse effect, either direct or through habitat modifications, on any spect identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or the U.S. F and Wildlife Service? ies - b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans policies, or regulations or by the California Department of Fish and Wildlife or the U.S. F and Wildlife Service? c) Have a substantial adverse effect on state or federally protected wetlands (including, but no limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+Dt d) Interfere substantially with the movement of a native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use native wildlife nursery sites? e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? e $\boxtimes$ f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Communi Conservation Plan, or other approved local, regional, or state habitat conservation plan? ty $\boxtimes$ biological resources that may be subject to project impacts, the following data sources were reviewed:

 This section describes biological resources in the project site and evaluates potential impacts on such resources as a result of project implementation.
-To determine the biological resources that may be subject to project impacts, the following data sources were reviewed:
+To determine the